Sports Management Careers

 Identifying a clear objective is an important first step in building a career in sports management.
-The field encompasses a myriad of different jobs, many of which draw on dramatically different skill sets.
+The field encompasses many different jobs, many of which draw on dramatically different skill sets.
 Thus, you must focus your schooling and career preparation on building the proficiencies and aptitudes you will need in your chosen path.

-In some cases, an associate degree will suffice as a supplement to more intensive and job-specific training.
-For example, if you want to be a sports statistician, complementing a bachelor's in mathematics with an associate in sports management can boost your resume.
+In some cases, an associate degree in sports management is enough to complement more intensive and job-specific training.
+For example, if you want to be a sports statistician, completing a bachelor's in mathematics with an associate degree in sports management can boost your resume.
 Other paths, including roles in facility management and player development, are more accessible to candidates with a bachelor's or graduate degree in sports management.

 Associate Degree in Sports Management

 An associate degree in sports management provides a general introduction to topics like sports marketing and finance, organizational administration, promotions and public relations, legal issues, and risk management.
 Some programs take an alternate focus by combining sports science with business training.

 These two-year degrees can open doors to some entry-level positions, but they also offer complementary value.
 If you hold credentials in an area such as marketing or business administration, an associate degree in sports management can teach you how to apply your existing knowledge to the unique and fast-paced world of sports.

 What Can You Do With an Associate in Sports Management?